catec/leica_gazebo_simulation/README.md

 ## Usage ##

-Generate default world and place the device at your convenience
+Generate default world and place the device at your convenience.

     roslaunch leica_gazebo_simulation c5_system_spawn.launch world:=assembly_line

+The plugin created for LeicaScanstation C5 on Gazebo will publish LaserScan msg.
+Use laserscan_to_pointcloud to convert it to PointCloud2.
+Run the plugin to start movement and complete a scan on Gazebo.

     roslaunch leica_gazebo_simulation c5_init.launch namespace:=c5

+Tell simulator to start scan with desired [window parameters](http://wiki.ros.org/leica_scanstation#Scan_with_Leica_Scanstation_C5).
+Point cloud is published simultaneously.
+Once scan is finished, it will store the complete point cloud with given file_name on folder specified in ROS param server as `/pointcloud_folder` (default: package leica_scanstation_utils/pointclouds).

     rosservice call /c5/scan "{file_name: 'scan_sim', vertical_res: 512, horizontal_res: 1024, pan_center: 0.0, tilt_center: 0.0, width: 2, height: 2}"